ozairs/apiconnect-install/scripts/README.md

   This script creates an application subscription to a published product, including registering a redirect URL and creating new application credential.

+Optional

+- Install Kubernetes cluster (install-k8.sh) - *Optional*

+   Install a Kubernetes cluster (ie kubeadm), and its command line tools (ie kubectl, helm).
+The script will also install a storage based on rook.
+If your using a managed Kubernetes cluster, you don't need to install this script

-- Step 5.
-Publish and Subscribe (run-pub-sub.sh)
+- Publish and Subscribe (run-pub-sub.sh)

   This script helps in development where you can quickly publish and subscribe to an API product in the Sandbox catalog.